sanji185/LieDetection/README.md

   3. Perform real time True/ Lie Detection using OpenCV

-# These are subheadings of our notebook :
+# Contains the contents of the our notebook:

     01. Import and Install Dependencies
     02. Using Mediapipe (Google's open-source framework)